pablo-quilez/stt_tool_benchmark/README.md

 - Producers are nodes which are producing some data
 - Consumers are nodes which requires some data
 - Transformers are republishers which subscribes to a topic, do some transformations and republish into another topic

+# Services:

+- Services will be added in same way as topics

 # Use